-Hélène has a vision for District 8 to ensure that it is inclusive, accessible, and affordable for all families.
+Hélène has a vision for Boston to ensure that it is inclusive, accessible, and affordable for all families.

 Equity & Inclusion

 A community is only as strong as its most vulnerable members.

 Boston is a city for dreamers.
 Near 700 people move to Boston each week, looking to improve their lot through hard work and sacrifice.
 Yet, generations of structural inequity has ensured that only those who are most privileged can effectively capitalize on the City's tremendous resources.